MariaBraganca/ban-berlinarchnet/README.md

 # BAN - Berlin Architectural Network

-Berlin Architectural Network is a Ruby on Rails Application built for the homonymous Meetup group, which I've created in 2017.
+Berlin Architectural Network is a Ruby on Rails Application built for the homonymous [Meetup group](https://www.meetup.com/BAN-Berlin-Architectural-Network/), which I've created in 2017.
 Since then, it has attracted hundreds of architecture lovers who come together to support each other through collaboration and networked learning.

-Together with my team from the Bootcamp at Le Wagon, we've built this web application from scratch with Ruby, HTML, CSS and JavaScript.
+Together with my team from the Bootcamp at Le Wagon, we've built this web application from scratch with Ruby, HTML, SCSS and JavaScript.

 Building a social platform as the final project in only 2 week's time, required a good understanding of database architecture, overall enjoyable user experience as well as skills on time and product management.